Updated and expanded 1/16/2020

 For the sake of this article, “simple” means basic CPTs, like “Portfolio”, “Team”, “Recipes”, “Books”, or “Movies” where you need single and archive templates and that’s about it.
 For many sites, that is all you need.
 Note that my expectation is that you have display logic for when to use the templates, which is different than conditional logic within the template and other advanced usage.

 A “medium” level of complexity are cases where, for instance, you have multiple related CPTs, you want to support various display conditions, searching, and/or embed CPT content within other content.
-Not to put too fine a point on it, but somewhere in the middle of medium (sigh) you pass into advanced usage which requires conditional logic and support for advanced field types.
+Not to put too fine a point on it, but somewhere in the middle of medium (sigh) you pass into advanced usage which requires conditional logic, support for advanced field types, and fine level flexibility.

 Complex Custom Post Types